sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 ## Test the Motors

-This is the first time you will be firing up your drone!
-At this point, make sure there is nothing that could be potentially causing a short on your PDB.
-Take a battery and plug it into the XT60 connector.
-If you did everything right, lights should come on and the motors beep.
-If this doesn’t happen, unplug the battery immediately!
-It is likely the case that something is backwards or shorting, and you could be causing damage by applying a voltage.
+With the ESCs connected to the FC, your drone's motors can be tested.
+In this section, you will verify that the motors are spinning correctly.

 1. **Make sure no propellers are attached to your drone's motors**!

 2. Open up Cleanflight on a computer.
-Plug your drone's FC into the computer (via the USB to micro USB cable) and connect to Cleanflight.
+Plug your drone's FC into a computer (via the USB to micro USB cable) and connect to Cleanflight.
 Plug in a power supply to your drone.

 2. Go to the Motors tab in Cleanflight.
 Read the safety notice and check the box that says **“I understand the risks, propellers are removed - Enable motor control”**.